 5. Simplified Business Operations

-The Startup India Hub provides a digital platform that offers free resources, mentorship, and networking opportunities for startups.
+The Startup India Hub offers a digital platform with resources, mentorship, and networking.
 Startups can easily apply for recognition through the official Startup India portal.
 This streamlines the registration process.
 Additionally, startups benefit from a single-window clearance system for approvals, registrations, and clearances across various ministries.

 6. Exit Facilitation

-If a startup needs to close, the Startup India scheme provides a startup-friendly exit mechanism.
-Startups can wind up operations quickly under the Insolvency and Bankruptcy Code (IBC).
-Fast-track startups (with no significant debt) can complete the closure within 90 days.
+If needed, startups can close operations quickly through a startup-friendly exit mechanism under the Insolvency and Bankruptcy Code (IBC).
+Startups without significant debt can exit within 90 days, simplifying the process.
 Other ventures must follow the regular IBC timelines for winding up a company.
 This streamlined process offers a faster and simpler way to exit the market when needed.

 7. Research and Development (R&D) Support

-Government-funded innovation labs, including Atal Tinkering Labs, provide startups with the tools and resources for research, product development, and prototyping.
+Government-funded innovation labs, including Atal Tinkering Labs, provide resources for research, product development, and prototyping.
 Startups in high-impact sectors, such as biotechnology, pharmaceuticals, and Artificial Intelligence (AI), can access funding and support through programs like:

 - Atal New India Challenges (ANIC)